JaimeHyland/Mellifera/README.md

 Unless otherwise clearly explained in an associated comment, all commented out code has been removed in the final version of the project.

 <!-- TOC --><a name="warnings-appearing-on-consoles-terminals-and-logs"></a>
-### Warnings appearing on consoles, terminals and logs
+### Warnings and errors appearing on consoles, terminals and logs
-All warnings that appeared on consoles, termanals and logs, both in the development and the deployed environment, have been resolved.
+All errors and warnings that appeared on consoles, terminals and logs during testing, both in the development and the deployed environment, have been resolved.
+However, there may yet be warnings and errors that I have not yet detected.
+Any such errors and warnings will be resolved as soon as practicable after they reveal themselves or are reported.

 <!-- TOC --><a name="linting"></a>
 ## Linting